 How can you find small business grants?

-However, despite the drawbacks, grants are incredibly valuable to helping businesses grow.
-And though the idea of labouring over one for hours or even weeks may seem daunting, it does get easier over time—and the more applications you file, the better you get at it, and the more your hit rate improves.
+However, despite the drawbacks, grants are incredibly valuable in helping businesses grow.
+And though the idea of labouring over one grant application for hours or even weeks may seem daunting, it does get easier over time—and the more applications you file, the better you get at it, and the more your hit rate improves.

 Grant funding can really accelerate your business and help you hit your next goal.
 However, the application process can be long, arduous and time-consuming.
 If you’re looking for a guaranteed investment, this just isn’t it.